Benkol003/Third-Year-Notes/General Notes/C++, OpenGL, 3D graphics.md

 };
 B<A> c;
 ```
 but this code is not:
-cant use the specialisation as a template parameter
+The compiler will not consider/resolve to the specialisation
 ```cpp
 template<class T, int i> class A {
    int x;